NehalNN10/khidmat_project_2024/README.md

-# khidmat_project_2024
+# PAWS Catalog System
+### Abdul Rafay, Nehal Naeem Haji, Raahim Hashmi
-The GitHub repository for our Khidmat project
+This is the GitHub repository for our Khidmat project